vegaprotocol/specs/user-interface/7003-MORD-manage_orders.md

 ## Amend order - other than price

-`TBD` -  Acceptance criteria for other types of order amend
+`TODO` -  Acceptance criteria for other types of order amend

 ## On a price history chart